10 Things You Didn't Know Were Made Out Of Timber

 As tensions between nations rose in the lead up to World War II, metal was of short supply in the UK and the armed forces had to find an alternative.

-By 1940, the RAF had created a prototype aircraft titled ‘Mosquito’ which was created from heat-formed plywood over a wooden frame and powered by four Rolls Royce Merlin engines.
+By 1940, the RAF had created a prototype aircraft titled ‘Mosquito’ which was created from heat-formed plywood over a wooden frame and powered by two Rolls Royce Merlin engines.

 In times of rationing and materials at short supply, the ‘timber terror’ is a true representation of the country’s wartime spirit in the face of adversity.